Linkurious/documentation-resources/Customer Support Procedures/LKE-v4.1-migration.md

 - The configuration `advanced.layoutWorkers` has been removed from the configuration file as the layout computation is now handled by the worker pool.

+See how to enable and configure the worker pool in [the Linkurious Enterprise documentation](https://doc.linkurious.com/admin-manual/latest/advanced-settings/#worker-pool-settings).

 ## Security updates